alwynd/UnrealEngineLibrary/README.md

 In the future, this tool aims to:

-- Enable JQ search and display
+- Enable search and display
 - Allow easy copying of content from UE Library/Repo into an UE project using Azure azcopy
 - Include custom copy facilities, such as disk/network.